 INTRODUCTION

-HOW EXERCISE STRENGTHENS THE HEART
+HOW PHYSICAL ACTIVITY STRENGTHENS THE HEART

 THE LINK BETWEEN ACTIVITY AND WEIGHT

-REDUCING BLOOD PRESSURE THROUGH EXERCISE
+REDUCING BLOOD PRESSURE THROUGH PHYSICAL ACTIVITY

 CHOLESTEROL CONTROL AND HEART HEALTH

-BEST TYPES OF EXERCISE FOR HEART HEALTH
+BEST TYPES OF ACTIVITIES FOR HEART HEALTH

 - Strength Training: Lifting weights or using resistance bands enhances muscle mass and metabolism.

-THE ROLE OF CONSISTENCY IN CARDIOVASCULAR FITNESS
+THE ROLE OF CONSISTENCY IN CARDIOVASCULAR HEALTH

 REDUCING INFLAMMATION THROUGH MOVEMENT